MorganEJLA/joke-teller/README.md

 Uses two APIs: VoiceRSS API - that specifies language joke is being read and spoken in.
 JokeAPI that has filters to return only programming jokes.
 Voice API reads from the filtered jokes out speaks them out loud instead of the UI returning text.

+APP:
+Click the button on the screen to return a joke.
+Button will be disabled until the joke is finished.